sithmel/diesis/README.md

 The decorator uses a LRU cache algorithm to decide whether to get rid of a cached value.
 It also supports a time-to-live for cached values.
 But you have to consider stale cache entries are not removed until the size of the cache exceeds the length.
 This allows to keep the running time of the algorithm constant (O(1)) for any operation.
+The cache is local to the process.
+So multiple process will store multiple cache items.
 ```js
 const cacheDependency = require('diesis').cacheDependency
 const cacheTTL = cacheDependency({ len: 1, ttl: 1 })